 - 1. What is the TSD and what does it measure?
 The TSD is an articulated truck with a loaded rear-axle that can measure the pavement structural condition at or near the traffic speed.
 Unlike the FWD, the TSD is a moving device (the FWD is stationary) and measures the deflection slope (the FWD measures the deflection) from which the deflections can be calculated. - 2.
 What is the structural condition of the tested roads?
-Most tested roads had a structural condition classified as good (based on SCI300).
-Very few sections, mostly on I26, were classified as Fair or Poor.
+Most tested roads had a structural condition classified as good except for I580 going through Carson city which had significant portion of the tested sections classified as poor.
 The classification was obtained after temperature correcting the measurements based on an experimental temperature correction equation developed for the TSD in Rada et al. (2016).
-It should be noted that the thresholds used for structural condition classification are preliminary (based on Table 2) and should further refined based on South Carolina needs.
+It should be noted that the thresholds used for structural condition classification are preliminary (based on Table

+2) and should further calibrated based on Idaho needs.
 The structural condition of the tested roads was summarized in box plots showing the median, 50% range, and 90% range of SCI300.
 These give a quick overview of the pavement condition.
 Color coded Google Earth figures for pavements estimated to be in Good, Fair, and Poor conditions are also provided showing the overall pavement condition of the tested roads.

 - 3. How repeatable are TSD measurements?
-Repeated measurements of TSD calculated SCI300 showed similar trends in 2014 and 2015.
-Some of the discrepancies between the two years could be due to the procedure used for temperature correction which is still experimental methodology. - 4.
+Repeated measurements on a 15 miles section of I580 north show good repeatability of TSD calculated SCI300.
+Some of the discrepancies between the repeated SCI300 could be due to the procedure used for temperature correction which is still preliminary. - 4.
 How can we use the information obtained from TSD measurements?
 TSD measurement information can help to better manage pavement sections.
-TSD measurements were used to identify strong and weak sections.
+TSD measurements was used to identify strong and weak sections.
+From the VA study, the comparison with the FWD showed that identified weak and strong sections are compatible with FWD-identified sections (se Katicha et al. 2017).
 Furthermore, TSD measurements clearly identified tested bridges as strong pavement sections, as would be expected.
 An approach to estimate the remaining fatigue life of the pavement based on estimated temperature-corrected strains using the method developed by Rada et al. (2016) was also illustrated. - 5.
 How can we incorporate TSD measurements into a PMS?
-The PMS approach of the VDOT was used to illustrate how structural information obtained from the TSD could be used to enhance the decision process from the PMS (more details of the proposed PMS approach can be seen in the pooled fund summary report [Katicha et al. 2017]).
+The PMS approach of the VDOT was used to illustrate how structural information obtained from the TSD could be used to enhance the decision process from the PMS (more details of the proposed PMS approach can be seen in the pooled fund summary report [see Katicha et al. 2017]).